 The story of The Dragon King began in 2006 on a pediatric burn unit in Nashville, Tennessee, where I met a boy named Ethan.
-Ethan and his mother, Sarah, were visiting from California over the Thanksgiving holiday when Ethan burned in a brushfire.
+Ethan and his mother, Sarah, were visiting from California over the Thanksgiving holiday when Ethan was burned.
 I heard via a chain of emails that Sarah would not leave her son's side even for food and a request was sent out for people to bring meals directly to the room.
-I arrived with a lunch, a wooden sword and a felt crown only to feel completely inept and helpless at the sight of a bed ridden six year old hooked to oxygen, covered in bandages and in a morphine induced sleep.
+I arrived with a lunch, a wooden sword and a felt crown only to feel completely inept and helpless at the sight of a bedridden six year old hooked to oxygen, covered in bandages and in a morphine induced sleep.
 Would he ever play with the toys I had brought him?
-Would he survive his new grafts or the ones that were still to come in the following days?
-Would he decide that the pain was too great and simply give up?
+Would he survive his new grafts and the many others that were sure to come?
 “What can I do, what can I do?!”
 I thought over and over.

 A story.
 He needs a story--one that tells of his bravery and strength, a story which inspires his imagination--that wonderfully creative space where anything is possible!

 So, I wrote a story for Ethan.
 But, because I considered myself a musician and not a children's author, I didn't quite know what to do with it.
 So, it sat idly in my computer until I lost track of the boy I met at Vanderbilt Children's Hospital.

 Then, in 2010, as my family and I were moving and I was clearing files from a worn out computer,

 I stumbled across it.
 Why had I abandoned this story that I had felt so utterly compelled to write--this story that Ethan and this mother had never even heard?